jclavien/landbuyer/README.md

 ## Admin Panel Access in Production

-During deployment, you'll need to set environment variables to access the admin panel.
+During deployment, you'll need to set environment variables to access the app.
 Here's an example of how to do it for fly.io:
 ``` bash
 fly secrets set ADMIN_USERNAME={some_user}
 fly secrets set ADMIN_PASSWORD={some_password}